Reinforcement Learning, Bit by Bit: Learning and Prioritization

-As aptly noted by \cite{howard1966information}, not all information an agent can acquire is equally valuable: ``if losing all your assets in the stock market and having a whale steak for supper have the same probability, then the information associated with the occurrence of either event is the same."
+As aptly noted by \citet{howard1966information}, not all information an agent can acquire is equally valuable: ``if losing all your assets in the stock market and having a whale steak for supper have the same probability, then the information associated with the occurrence of either event is the same.''
 We need a mechanism for prioritizing information the agent can acquire.
 One approach is to prioritize proxy-relevant information.
 While identifying the proxy requires fewer bits than the environment, since $\H(\proxy) \ll \H(\environment)$, the number can still be too large.
 Moreover, this tends to be wasteful as much of the information required to identify the proxy may be irrelevant to achieving high expected return.
-To understand this, consider using as a proxy a simplified model of the environment and suppose that for all possible realizations, a large fraction of aleatoric states yield large negative rewards.
-Then, the agent should avoid those states rather than make sacrifices to learn more about their associated dynamics.
+To understand this, consider using a simplified model of the environment as a proxy and suppose that for all possible realizations, a large fraction of situational states yield large negative rewards.
+Then, the agent should avoid those states rather than making sacrifices to learn about their associated dynamics.
 A new concept beyond that of a proxy is needed to prioritize information seeking.

-\subsubsection{Learning Targets}
+\subsection{Learning Targets}

-We will consider designing an agent that seeks knowledge about an alternative object, which we will refer to as the {\it learning target}.
+We will consider designing an agent that seeks knowledge about an alternative object, which we refer to as the {\it learning target}.
 The learning target $\target$ is a function of the environment proxy $\proxy$.
 As such, the number of environment-relevant bits encoded by $\target$ is no larger than that encoded by $\proxy$.
 Knowledge retained about the proxy serves to inform estimates of the learning target.
 The learning target should be designed to simultaneously limit two quantities: \begin{itemize} \item {\it information:} Environment-relevant information encoded in $\target$, measured by the mutual information $\I(\target; \environment)$, should make up a modest number of bits. \item {\it regret:} Given $\target$, the agent should be able to execute a target policy $\pi_\target$ that incurs modest regret $\E[\overline{V}_* - \overline{V}_{\pi_\target}]$. \end{itemize} These requirements are intuitive -- in a complex environment, the agent should prioritize acquiring a modest amount of information that can be used to produce an effective policy.